Background

 Discovery

-Though we already had strong signals from our customers about some pain points, we needed to dig deeper to better understand and prioritize the areas we should focus on.
+Though we already had strong signals from our customers about some pain points, we needed to dig deeper to better understand our customers' product struggles and prioritize the areas we should focus on.

 The PM and I conducted six 30-minute customer calls to hear directly from some of our customers about the pain points.
 The customers shared their screens as they described and showed how they are using the product today.
 We were able to observe as they use the current experience and see first hand the areas that are the most challenging for our users.